Praxis Principles of Learning and Teaching: Grades K-6 (5622) Practice Test

 In addition to a comprehensive review of the material, the guide and flashcards also come with practice questions modeled after the questions that are actually going to be on the test.
 So you’ll not only be able to review the concepts but practice actually applying them in the way that you will need to on test day.

 Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality Praxis II Principles of Learning and Teaching: Grades K-6 (5622) study guide to take your studying to the next level.
-Just click the Praxis II Principles of Learning and Teaching: Grades K-6 (5622) study guide link below.
+If you find benefit from our efforts here, check out our premium quality Praxis Principles of Learning and Teaching: Grades K-6 (5622) study guide to take your studying to the next level.
+Just click the Praxis Principles of Learning and Teaching: Grades K-6 (5622) study guide link below.
 Your purchase also helps us make even more great, free content for test-takers.